-Understand routing and NAT with WireGuard VPN.
+Understanding Routing and NAT with WireGuard VPN

-Hi I am the maintainer of the GitHub project wg_gaming_installer.
-This post intends to provide explanations of how these nftables rules worked.
-In the meanwhile, it also serves a very good reading material for anyone who wants to know more about NAT(Network Address Translation) and IP routing.
+Xiahua Liu October 05, 2024 #LinuxHi, I am the maintainer of the GitHub project wg_gaming_installer.
+This post intends to explain how the nftables rules work.
+It also serves as excellent reading material for anyone who wants to learn more about NAT (Network Address Translation) and IP routing.

 IPv4 & IPv6 Packet Structure